FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/_index.md

 ## Complete CA certificate chains

-In <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.1.3 and lower, you can perform a SSL transfer even if the certificate chain is not complete (not signed by a ROOT CA).
-However, for <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> 3.2.0 and higher, the certificate chain must be complete for a transfer to succeed.
+In {{< TransferCFT/transfercftname  >}} 3.1.3 and lower, you can perform a SSL transfer even if the certificate chain is not complete (not signed by a ROOT CA).
+However, for {{< TransferCFT/transfercftname  >}} 3.2.0 and higher, the certificate chain must be complete for a transfer to succeed.

 For more information, see <a href="../../troubleshoot_intro/admin_troubleshooting_server/troubleshoot_security#Unknown" class="MCXref xref">Unknown CA leads to a failed certificate verification</a>